Percent Positive: Among people who were tested, the percent of people who tested positive.

 Variant Classifications: The CDC classifies some variants as:

 Doses Administered: The total doses that have been given to residents and non-residents in NYC.
-This includes the two-dose Moderna or Pfizer primary vaccine series, the one dose Johnson & Johnson primary vaccine series and additional doses of Moderna, Pfizer or Johnson & Johnson.
+This includes the two-dose Moderna or Pfizer primary vaccine series, the one-dose Johnson & Johnson primary vaccine series, two dose Novavax vaccine series, additional doses of Moderna, Pfizer or Johnson & Johnson, and bivalent doses of Moderna and Pfizer.

 Estimating Doses from Records: Due to possible inconsistencies in the vaccine records of separate doses administered to the same person, our numbers may overestimate the number of people who have received at least one dose and underestimate those who have received more than one dose.